apisec-inc/documentation/docs/Reports.md

 The 'Reports' page of APIsec covers the trends, summary, and coverage.
 This section of the Project Dashboard contains brief stats of the current Project.
-Also, it has graphical representations of Project Stats.
+It also has graphical representations of Project Stats.

 ### **6.1.
 Trends**
-The 'Email Report' button at the very top right corner of the 'Trends' page allows a user to receive PDF of Pentest, Developer, and compliance Report in the mail box.
+The 'Email Report' button at the top right corner of the 'Trends' page allows you to receive PDF of Pentest, Developer, and compliance Report in the mail box.
 The reports are sent on the registered email address.

 The "API Composition" Pie chart's each slice represents the API methods along with total number of requests.